apache/accumulo-website/pages/features.md

 ### Loading jars using VFS

 User written iterators are a useful way to manipulate data in data in Accumulo.
-Before 1.5., users had to copy their iterators to each tablet server.
-Starting with 1.5 Accumulo can load iterators from HDFS using Apache commons VFS.
+Before 1.5, users had to copy their iterators to each tablet server.
+Starting with 1.5, Accumulo can load iterators from HDFS using Apache commons VFS.

 ### Encryption

-Still a work in progress, Accumulo 1.6.0 introduced encryption at rest (RFiles and WriteAheadLogs) and wire encryption (Thrift over SSL) to provide enhance the level of security that Accumulo provides.
+Still a work in progress, Accumulo 1.6.0 introduced encryption at rest (RFiles and WriteAheadLogs) and wire encryption (Thrift over SSL) to enhance the level of security that Accumulo provides.
 It is still a work in progress because the intermediate files created by Accumulo when recovering from a TabletServer failure are not encrypted.

 ## On-demand Data Management